 It’s flu season again and you may have friends or family who get sick.
 Your best protection against catching the flu is a flu vaccine.
 Although it does not work 100 percent of the time, it can reduce the severity and duration of the illness.
 So, what happens if you still get the flu?

 Antivirals to Treat the Flu

 Antiviral medications are a class of drugs that are used to prevent or shorten the duration of the influenza virus.
 They can also reduce the risk of complications for those with compromised immune systems and certain medical conditions, such as heart disease and respiratory conditions.

-There are currently several medications (pills, liquids, inhaled powder or intravenous solution) approved by the U.S. Food and Drug Administration to treat the flu, including the newest drug, Xofluza, which came out October 2018.
+There are currently several medications approved by the U.S. Food and Drug Administration for the early treatment of the flu.
+These include:

 Know Your Symptoms

 It can be tough to decipher between a common cold and the flu.